zyxtarmo/about-dyn-mirai-and-cats/PITCHME.md

 ## How many infected devices are there, really?

-* It is quite hard to measure the exact size of a network that constantly changes.
 * We enumerate the whole core network (the so-called "bn" component) multiple times a day, and the usual number of Wifatch instances is 60000 (and almost never exceeding 120000).
 Only these are currently being protected and disinfected.
 * In addition, there is a much larger number of devices with a much smaller component, the so-called "tn" component.
 The exact number of these is very hard to measure, but it should be around 200000-300000 at any point in time.